 The convergence assessment in the budgetary area is thus directly linked to the excessive deficit procedure which is specified in Article 126 of the Treaty and further clarified in the Stability and Growth Pact.
 The existence of an excessive deficit is determined in relation to the two criteria for budgetary discipline set in Article 126(2), namely on the government deficit and the government debt.
-Failure by a Member State to fulfil the requirements under either of these criteria can lead to a decision by the Council on the existence of an excessive deficit, in which case the Member State concerned does not comply with the budgetary convergence criterion (for further information on this procedure, see Box 1.2.2 (12)).
+Failure by a Member State to fulfil the requirements under either of these criteria can lead to a decision by the Council on the existence of an excessive deficit, in which case the Member State concerned does not comply with the budgetary convergence criterion (for further information on this procedure, see Box 1.2.2 ()).

-2010 as their average inflation rate is forecasted to deviate from the euro area average by a wide margin, being respectively at 4.6 and 2.8 percentage points below the euro area average inflation.
+(23) According to the Commission Spring 2010 Forecast, the reference value is forecast to stand at 2.0% in December 2010, with Lithuania, Czech Republic and Portugal as best performers in terms of price stability.
+Latvia and Ireland have been excluded from the best performers in December 2010 as their average inflation rate is forecasted to deviate from the euro area average by a wide margin, being respectively at 4.6 and 2.8 percentage points below the euro area average inflation.
 The forecast of the reference value is subject to significant uncertainties given that it is calculated on the basis of the inflation forecasts for the three Member States projected to be the best performers in terms of price stability in the forecast period, thereby increasing the possible margin of error.